 Floors including sub-floors

 Repair category 1

-Notes Some creaky and uneven flooring noted in areas.
-Normal weathering noted to the painted timber floorboards.
+Notes regard.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for

-their age and purpose.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.